Glucosamine

 baseline, the rate of response was significantly higher with combined therapy

-than with placebo (79 percent vs. 54 percent).
+than with placebo.
 Glucosamine and chondroitin sulfate alone or in combination

 did not reduce pain effectively in the overall group of patients with